accordproject/template-playground/README.md

 **Project Overview**

-The Accord Project Playground is a web-based platform designed to empower developers of all backgrounds to learn and experiment with Accord Project functionalities in a user-friendly and interactive environment.
+The Accord Project Template-Playground is a web-based platform designed to empower developers of all backgrounds to learn and experiment with Accord Project functionalities in a user-friendly and interactive environment.
 It is a Web playground for Accord Project templates:

 1. TemplateMark for the natural language text
 2. [Concerto](https://docs.accordproject.org/docs/model-concerto.html) for the data model